-Several of the courses listed in this catalog offer firefighter's certification for the course and require students to meet appropriate pre-requisites and to complete a Practical Skills Examination (PSE) and a written examination.
+Several of the courses listed in this catalog offer firefighter's certification for the course and require students to complete a Practical Skills Examination (PSE) and a written examination.
 Both testing components require a passing score to enable firefighters to earn the appropriate certification.
-There is a fee for Certification testing of \$50 per level.
+There is a fee for Certification testing of \$ 50 per level.
 All firefighter certification is based on the appropriate National Fire Protection Association (NFPA) standard.
-Certification system in Nebraska is nationally accredited by both the International Fire Service Accreditation Congress (IFSAC) and the National Board on Fire Service Professional Qualifications (ProBoard).
+The certification system in Nebraska is nationally accredited by both the International Fire Service Accreditation Congress (IFSAC) and the National Board on Fire Service Professional Qualifications (ProBoard).
+This accreditation of the system allows firefighters who successfully complete the certification examination process to receive certification both within the state and on the national level which allows firefighters to transfer their certifications to other states.